scottharman/Conference-Central/README.md

    `start time (in 24 hour notation so it can be ordered).` _time field_ implicitly orderable

 ## Added Endpoints
-Implentation of the Session endpoints - these are the required endpoints for basic session manipulation.
-Currently getSessionsBySpeaker takes a string, and not a speaker object, and I will implement this if I have time.
+Implentation of the Session endpoints - these are the required endpoints for basic session manipulation.  getSessionsBySpeaker takes a string, and I am not currently planning to implement a speaker class.
 In all cases except for `getSessionsBySpeaker` the endpoint takes a `websafeConferenceKey` which is accessible through the Conference object, so provided you can find a conference, it's trivial to locate the Key required to use as a parent when creating the session.

   `getConferenceSessions(websafeConferenceKey)` -- Given a conference, return all sessions **_complete_**